shruthic318/GherkinScenarioGeneration/README.md

 # Steps to set the up the project.

 # Prerequisites
-# python3.8+
+python3.8+
-# git to clone the repository
+git to clone the repository

-# create and activate virtual environment

 # Install all the required libraries, by running the following command in terminal
 pip install -r requirements.txt

 # Set the Open API key in .env file against OPEN_AP_KEY(so that labelling can be performed, using openAI)
-# Set the hugging face token in config/config/yaml , against the hugging face:
+# Set the hugging face token in config/config/yaml , against the
+hugging face:
-#                                                                   token:
+ token:

 # to run the finetune model script /inference script, the following command needs to be run
 python3 main.py --model [model_name] --mode [mode] --input [input_path] --config config/config.yaml

-# Possible values for model: phi, tinyllama, deepseek, starcoder
-# Possible values for mode:
+ Possible values for mode:
-# inference
+ inference
-# inference_100
+ inference_100
-# inference_400
+ inference_400
-# inference_1000
+ inference_1000
-# inference_ia3
+ inference_ia3

 # sample command to run finetune deepseek model with 100 data samples.
 python3 main.py --model tinyllama --mode finetune_1000 --input /Applications/GherkinScenarioGeneration/data/input/100_finance_with_chain_of_thought_gherkin.json --config config/config.yaml